Outsidaz: History

-Solo Ventures
+Solo ventures

-Pacewon appeared on Morcheeba's 2002 album, Charango.
+Pace Won appeared on Morcheeba's 2002 album, Charango.
 He appeared on the title track, in addition to "Get Along".

 In 2008, Pacewon collaborated with New Jersey producer Mr. Green on The Only Color That Matters Is Green, which included the Eminem diss "The Joker".
 The first single was "Hip Hop".
 In 2009, Young Zee appeared on Chicago rappers Saurus and Bones' debut album, Mind Like Mine on the song "Let the Trumpets Blow".

-In 2011, Young Zee and Pacewon appeared on the Jedi Mind Tricks album Violence Begets Violence on the song "Design In Malice".
+In 2011, Young Zee and Pacewon appeared on the Jedi Mind Tricks album Violence Begets Violence on the song "Design in Malice".
 The following year, Pacewon and Mr. Green appeared on the song "Get at Me" from St. Cule's album, American Beef.
 That July, Young Zee and Mr. Green released a collaborative album titled "One Crazy Weekend" featured Pacewon, Rah Digga, Yah Yah, D.U., and Zee's son, Krash Battle.

 In 2015, Pacewon and Denzy, along with DJ Scob, Ill Proceeja, S-Ka-Paid, and Thomas Wlodarczyk (Miilkbone), formed The Shady Corps, the Eminem tribute hip hop group, and released one studio album via Pace's Team Won Inc.

 In 2018, Pacewon pre-released Outsidaz the Bricks (Slang Ton Tribute Edition) on the 19th anniversary of his death.
 It featured all other releases from all Outsidaz members.